-The transaction volume used in determining the appropriate levels is that of the "doing business as" (DBA) entity, which in most cases is the participant's single chain-chain level, not individual merchant number levels or departments.
-Under the State's master contract, STMS/First Data monitor's each participant's transaction total volume and e-commerce volume and makes the official determination of the merchant's PCI level.
+The transaction volume used in determining the appropriate merchant level is that of the "doing business as" (DBA) entity, which in most cases is associated with the participant's primary merchant ID (MID) level, not individual outlet MID levels, departments, or payment channels.
+Under the State's master contract, STMS/Fiserv monitors each participant's transaction total volume and e-commerce volume and makes the official determination of the participant's PCI level.